MCL Tear Treatment in Preston Woods, MO

 Causes of an MCL Tear

-• Contact Sports: Football, soccer, and hockey players in Preston Woods, MO frequently sustain direct impacts to the outer knee, causing the inner knee to overstretch or tear.
+- Contact Sports: Football, soccer, and hockey players in Preston Woods, MO commonly face direct hits to the outer knee, resulting in the inner knee being overstretched or torn.

-• Poor Conditioning or Muscle Imbalance: Inadequate strength in the muscles around the knee raises the risk of MCL tears by overloading the ligament.
-Muscle imbalances between the quadriceps and hamstrings destabilize the knee, increasing MCL strain.
+- Poor Conditioning or Muscle Imbalance: Inadequate strength in the muscles around the knee raises the risk of MCL tears by overloading the ligament.
+Muscle imbalances between the quadriceps and hamstrings can destabilize the knee, putting additional strain on the MCL.

 Symptoms of an MCL Tear